Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Determinantal structure of Coulomb gas integrals for

-To begin, let us briefly explain the general idea to construct Coulomb gas integrals.
-We shall only consider a special case (of central charge $c = -2$ and $\SLE_\kappa$ parameter $\kappa = 8$) relevant to UST models, and refer the reader, e.g., to~\cite{DubedatEulerIntegralsCommutingSLEs, KytolaPeltolaConformalCovBoundaryCorrelation} for a more general discussion.
-Very loosely speaking, in the Coulomb gas formalism of conformal field theory (CFT), one constructs correlation functions of vertex operators from a free-field representation involving certain exponentials of the free boson (Gaussian free field)~\cite[Chapter~9]{DMS:CFT}.
+In the Coulomb gas formalism of conformal field theory (CFT), one constructs correlation functions of vertex operators from a free-field representation involving certain exponentials of the free boson (Gaussian free field, GFF)~\cite[Chapter~9]{DMS:CFT}.
 The resulting correlation functions have an explicit integral form.
+The additional determinantal structure of these correlation functions in the present special case of central charge $c = -2$ and $\SLE_\kappa$ parameter $\kappa = 8$ could be seen as a fermionic feature of the theory describing UST observables~\cite{Kausch:Symplectic_fermions}.